Oocyte cryopreservation: History

 Cryopreservation itself has always played a central role in assisted reproductive technology.
-With the first cryopreservation of sperm in 1953 and of embryos twenty five years later, these techniques have become routine.
+With the first cryopreservation of sperm in 1953 and of embryos twenty-five years later, these techniques have become routine.
 Dr. Christopher Chen of Singapore reported the world's first pregnancy in 1986 using previously frozen oocytes.
 This report stood alone for several years followed by studies reporting success rates using frozen eggs to be much lower than those of traditional in vitro fertilization (IVF) techniques using fresh oocytes.
 Providing the lead to a new direction in cryobiology, Dr. Lilia Kuleshova was the first scientist to achieve vitrification of human oocytes that resulted in a live birth in 1999.
-Articles published in the journal Fertility and Sterility reported that pregnancy rates using frozen oocytes that were comparable to those of cryopreserved embryos and even fresh embryos.
+Articles published in the journal Fertility and Sterility reported that pregnancy rates using frozen oocytes were comparable to those of cryopreserved embryos and even fresh embryos.

 Elective oocyte cryopreservation

-Elective oocyte cryopreservation, also known as social egg freezing, is non-essential egg freezing for the purpose of preserving fertility for delayed child-bearing when natural conception becomes more problematic.
+Elective oocyte cryopreservation, also known as social egg freezing, is non-essential egg freezing to preserve fertility for delayed child-bearing when natural conception becomes more problematic.
 The frequency of this procedure has steadily increased since October 2012 when the American Society for Reproductive Medicine (ASRM) lifted the 'experimental' label from the process.
-There was a spike in interest in 2014 when global corporations Apple and Facebook revealed they were introducing egg freezing as a benefit for their female employees.
+There was a spike in interest in 2014 when global corporations Apple and Meta Platforms announced they were going to pay for the procedure of egg freezing as a benefit for their female employees.
 This announcement was controversial as some women found it empowering and practical, while others viewed the message these companies were sending to women trying to have a successful long-term career and a family as harmful and alienating.
-A string of "egg freezing parties" hosted by third-party companies have also helped popularize the concept among young women.
+A string of "egg-freezing parties" hosted by third-party companies have also helped popularize the concept among young women.

 Social science research suggests that women use elective egg freezing to disentangle their search for a romantic partner from their plans to have children.

-In 2016, then US Secretary of Defense Ash Carter announced that the Department of Defense will cover the cost of freezing sperm or eggs through a pilot program for active duty service members, with the intention of preserving their ability to start a family even if they sustain certain combat injuries.
+In 2016, then US Secretary of Defense Ash Carter announced that the Department of Defense would cover the cost of freezing sperm or eggs through a pilot program for active duty service members, to preserve their ability to start a family even if they sustain certain combat injuries.

 There are still warnings for women using this technology to fall pregnant at an older age as the risk of pregnancy complications increases with a mother's age.
 However, studies have shown that the risk of congenital abnormalities in babies born from frozen oocytes is not increased further when compared to naturally conceived babies.